yoonka/migresia/README.md

 ## Migrations

 Each migration is an Erlang source `*.erl` file stored in folder `priv/migrate/`, where `priv` is the private folder of the Migresia application.
-That folder is ignored in the Migresia repository and it is recommended that `priv/migrate` is a link to a folder within the main project, of which Migresia is a dependency, where it could be kept under a version control.
+That folder is ignored in the Migresia repository and it is recommended that `priv/migrate` is a link to a folder within the main project, of which Migresia is a dependency, where it should be kept under a version control.

 Migresia compiles the migrations automatically when it applies them, so they should be always distributed as source files.
 This is mainly to allow keeping applied migrations under a version control but not have to compile them every time when building the application or creating a release.